Orange-OpenSource/a11y-guidelines/src/en/web/design/forms.md

 Information previously entered by or provided to the user that is required to be entered again in the same process is either auto-populated, or available for the user to select.

 **Checklist:**
-In a process that requires entering information several times (for example multi-step form), check that at least one of following conditions is met:
+In a process that requires entering information several times (for example, in a multi-step form), check that at least one of the following conditions is met:

 * Fields whose data has already been entered are filled automatically.
 * User can select data already entered from a list.
-* User can check a box to automatically fill a form with data already entered.
+* User can check a box to automatically fill a form field with data already entered.

-Using an auto-completion system is not considered sufficient.
+Using the autocomplete feature from the browser is not considered sufficient.

 **Exceptions:**
 * Essential uses of input re-entry for things like memory games.